The original do-it-yourself travel guide to Europe SM

 Pick up the phone.
 Go ahead, pick it up.

-What was an expensive poor quality system 30 years ago is now simply amazing.
-You can pick up your phone and cheaply call billions of people around the world with clear connections.
+What had been an expensive poor quality telephone system in Europe 30 years ago is now simply amazing.
+You can pick up your phone and cheaply call billions of people around the planet with clear connections.

 CALLING EUROPE FROM THE USA

-Traditional international telephone services from the United States are handled by AT+T, MCI, and others.
+Traditional international telephone services from the United States are handled by every phone company.
 These companies are in fierce advertising wars claiming better quality and lower costs and I couldn't begin to figure it out.
 I don't understand my phone bill.

 The Standard System